tuyenta/TechAssertment/Engineer/003/problem_description.md

 - Consider using poetry to handle dependencies
 - Consider using a linter (e.g. flake8) and an autoformatter (e.g. black)
+- Consider using FastAPI to create an API

 ## Need help?